-To activate:
+To activate SCV:

-- 1. Set the radio volume to the desired level. - Press the MENU button to display the radio setup menu. - Press the pushbutton under the AUTO VOLUM label on the radio display. - Press the pushbutton under the ON label.
-The display times out after approximately 10 seconds.
+- 1. Set the radio volume to the desired level. - Press the MENU button to display the radio setup menu. - Press the pushbutton under the AUTO VOLUM (automatic volume) label on the radio display. - 4.
+Press the pushbutton under the desired Speed Compensated Volume setting (OFF, Low, Med, or High) to select the level of radio volume compensation.
+Press the pushbutton located below the BACK label on the MENU SETUP display or let the display time out after approximately 10 seconds.
+Each higher setting allows for more radio volume compensation at faster vehicle speeds.